Jonny Murray: Career

 Murray made his NHL debut on October 7, 2000 at the Corel Centre, for a game between the Dallas Stars and the Ottawa Senators.
 His crew members included referees Terry Gregson and Bernard Degrace, and linesman Pierre Champoux.

 Murray worked his 1,000th game on December 29, 2016 between the Montreal Canadiens and the Florida Panthers at the BB&T Center.
 He requested for referees Eric Furlatt and Marc Joannette, and linesman Pierre Racicot to work the game with him.
 Furlatt and Joannette were hired as NHL officials around the same time as Murray, and the four had become close friends.

-He officiated the 2012, 2016, 2018, 2021, 2022, 2023 and 2024 Stanley Cup Finals.
+He officiated the 2012, 2016, 2018, 2021, 2022, 2023 and 2024 Stanley Cup Final.
 Murray also officiated the 2014 NHL Stadium Series, the 2016 NHL All-Star Game and the 2021 NHL Outdoors at Lake Tahoe games.
 In 2016, he was one of the officials for the first World Cup of Hockey since 2004.
 Murray was one of eight officials selected to work the 4 Nations Face-Off in February 2025.